 Set on a corner with big glass windows so you can watch the world pass by, Luxsmith is a “bar and wine store”.
 It’s the perfect place to hang out with friends or pick up a bottle to match dinner at home.
-There is wine every which way you turn, choosing a bottle becomes your only problem at this relaxed, neighbourhood venue.
+There is wine every way you turn, so choosing which one becomes your only problem at this relaxed, neighbourhood venue.

 The bar and table and chairs are separated by a wall of wine at this stylish wine bar/bottle shop.
 Select a bottle from the display and you can either take it home or pay a small corkage fee and enjoy it inhouse.
 Order a plate of charcuterie and some share plates and there is not much else you could wish for.

-It seems there are always new venues popping up, so head out with your friends and discover the latest hotspots as well as old favourites.
+The Melbourne wine and food scene is constantly evolving, with venues popping up all over town, so head out with your friends and discover the latest hotspots as well as old favourites.